0xDBFB7/covidinator/documents/notes/Microwave.md

 file:///home/arthurdent/Downloads/electronics-08-01506%20(1).pdf

 If they got such good agreement with just 1 cell, a substrate 2 or 3 cells thick should probably do.

+I think there's a bug in QUCS; exciting a transmission line with a voltage pulse source doesn't work.

+Mmm, perhaps not.
+More testing required.

+I want to hack gprMax to introduce arbitrary functions (perhaps SPICE?) to nodes based on other nodes; this would seem to allow simulation of resistors, transistors, capacitors, etc.

+We want to make a [https://github.com/gprMax/gprMax/blob/fb0b4d6ce947395d09189d417f3615475cf12186/gprMax/receivers.py](https://github.com/gprMax/gprMax/blob/fb0b4d6ce947395d09189d417f3615475cf12186/gprMax/receivers.py)

+line 424 in [https://github.com/gprMax/gprMax/blob/fb0b4d6ce947395d09189d417f3615475cf12186/gprMax/model_build_run.py](https://github.com/gprMax/gprMax/blob/fb0b4d6ce947395d09189d417f3615475cf12186/gprMax/model_build_run.py) seems to be where the magic happens

+Man, this is such an amazing codebase.
+It's so readable!

+We need the loop gain of the oscillator to be >1.
+The signal coming out of the feedback loop multiplied by the gain of the transistor should be > the input, and the phase shift should be like

+Spacebar sets kicad origin.

+What polarization should we be measuring?
+Ez seems to correspond to the qTEM mode...